-This article will demonstrate how to use the Snapshot tool in Bluebeam Revu 2019.
+This article will show how to use the Snapshot tool in Bluebeam Revu.

 The following examples are taken using the 64x Bluebeam Revu 2019 eXtreme edition, but these functionalities are available within all versions of Revu.

 To access the Snapshot tool, select Edit > Snapshot.
 The tool can also be selected using its keyboard shortcut, G.